Non-Abelian entanglement asymmetry in random states

 Equally relevant is the analysis of the broken symmetries.
 A crucial point, which has been largely overlooked until very recently, is that, in many-body quantum systems, the breaking of a symmetry inherently depends on the particular subsystem that we consider, due to the presence of long-range correlations that do not respect the symmetry.
 Therefore, a natural candidate to diagnose symmetry breaking is a quantity based on entanglement measures.
-This is the idea behind the entanglement asymmetry, which measures the degree to which a symmetry is broken in a part of the system in terms of the entanglement entropy~\cite{amc-23}.
-Using this observable, the breaking of an arbitrary $U(1)$ symmetry in a system of qubits in Haar random states, identical to the one considered by Page, has been recently analysed in Ref.~\cite{ampc-24}.
+This is the idea behind the entanglement asymmetry, which measures the degree to which a symmetry is broken in a part of the system in terms of the entanglement entropy.
+This proposal emerged from different contexts~\cite{vawj-08,gms-09,chmp-20,chmp-21,amc-23}.
+Using the definitions of \cite{amc-23}, the breaking of an arbitrary $U(1)$ symmetry in a system of qubits in Haar random states, identical to the one considered by Page, has been recently analysed in Ref.~\cite{ampc-24}.
 The main result of that work is the following.
 If we take an infinite system and we divide it into two parts $A$ and $B$, then the state of $A$ is $U(1)$ symmetric for $d_A<d_B$.
-Surprisingly, at $d_A=d_B$, the subsystem $A$ undergoes a sharp transition to a state that breaks the symmetry when $d_A>d_B$.
+At $d_A=d_B$, the subsystem $A$ undergoes a sharp transition to a state that breaks the symmetry when $d_A>d_B$.
+Surprisingly, the entanglement asymmetry displays a discontinuity at the transition point.
 As discussed in Ref.~\cite{ampc-24}, this result might have important consequences for the symmetries of the radiation emitted in the evaporation of a black hole, as well as for the symmetries of the local stationary state to which a generic isolated non-equilibrium system with no conserved charges relaxes.
 The goal of the present manuscript is to extend the results of Ref.~\cite{ampc-24} for the $U(1)$ entanglement asymmetry in Haar random states to any compact, semi-simple Lie group.

 \textbf{Definitions and setup.} In this work, we consider a system of $L$ qudits that we split into two sets $A$ and $B$ of $\ell_A$ and $\ell_B=L-\ell_A$ qudits respectively.
 Therefore, the total Hilbert space is $\mathcal{H}=\mathbb{C}^d\otimes\stackrel{L}{\cdots} \otimes \mathbb{C}^d$, of dimension $d^L$, and factorises into the Hilbert subspaces of $A$ and $B$, $\mathcal{H}=\mathcal{H}_A\otimes\mathcal{H}_B$, of dimensions $d_A=d^{\ell_A}$ and $d_B=d^{\ell_B}$.
 The state of the total system $\ket{\Psi}\in\mathcal{H}$ is a Haar random state, obtained as $\ket{\Psi}=U\ket{0}$, where $U$ is a $d^L\times d^L$ unitary matrix drawn from the Haar unitary ensemble and $\ket{0}$ is just a reference state.
 The state of one of the subsystems, for example $A$, is given by the reduced density matrix $\rho_A={\rm Tr}_B[U\ket{0}\bra{0}U^\dagger]$.
 The ensemble of mixed states obtained by partially tracing a pure Haar random state is also known as Wishart-Laguerre random matrix ensemble~\cite{f-10}.
 Haar random states are typically not symmetric under any group $G$.
 The goal of this paper is to measure how much a global internal symmetry corresponding to a compact Lie group $G$ is broken in the subsystem $A$ described by the state $\rho_A$ using the entanglement asymmetry.